LA ROSACEA

 27.)
 May Helicobacter pylori be important for dermatologists?

-results from European clinical trials and experimental reports. (rosacea and acne)
+28.)
+Efficacy and safety of topical azelaic acid (20 percent cream): an overview of results from European clinical trials and experimental reports. (rosacea and acne)

 30.)
-[Dapsone in granulomatous rosacea]
+[Dapsone in granulomatous rosacea] Dapson bei granulomatoser Rosazea.

 31.)
-ROSACEA EN LA WEB: Noritate Available For Treatment Of Rosacea
+ROSÁCEA EN LA WEB: Noritate Available For Treatment Of Rosacea

 32.)
-ROSACEA EN LA WEB: Lotion Proven Safe, Effective For Rosacea
+ROSÁCEA EN LA WEB: Lotion Proven Safe, Effective For Rosacea

 1.)
 Rosaceous lymphedema: a rare variant of a common disorder.